Suminia: Discovery

-New material of Suminia was recently excavated from the Upper Permian Kotel’nich locality in which a single large block with articulated skeletons of at least 15 specimen of Suminia getmanovi was found.
-This new material of Suminia getmanovi consisted of mainly subadult to adult specimen that were well preserved (no signs of weathering or predation), suggesting rapid burial perhaps due to a catastrophic event.
+New material of Suminia was excavated from the Upper Permian Kotel’nich locality in which a single large block with articulated skeletons of at least 15 specimen of Suminia getmanovi was found.
+This new material of Suminia getmanovi consisted of mainly subadult to adult specimens that were well preserved (no signs of weathering or predation), suggesting rapid burial perhaps due to a catastrophic event.

 Description

 Suminia are diagnosed as a small Venyukoviid with various autapomorphies such as large orbit (almost 1/3 of the skull length), large teeth in relation to the skull size, reduced number of 23 presacral vertebrae, a more long than wide cervical vertebrae (suggests elongated neck), elongated limbs, manus and pes equal to ~40% of length of their respective limb, and enlarged distal carpal 1 and tarsal 1.

 Cranial anatomy

 Suminia getmanovi are recognized for their well-preserved skulls and teeth.
 Suminia skull length is fairly small, measuring in at 58mm long characterized with a short snout with its squamosal regions expanded.
 While the orbit composes of around 27% of the total skull length, the external naris is also large, measured to compose of about 13% of the total skull length.
 Cranial features that are only shared with Ulemica that distinguish Suminia and Ulemica from other anomodonts is the preparietal absence, a reduced interparietal suture located anterior to the pineal foramen, and narrow palatine.
-Suminia cranial anatomy can also be defined by their raised pineal foramen (in comparison with other taxa with flush pineal foramen to skull) and premaxilla contact with palatine which are all features shared by its infraorder, Venyukovioidea.
-Perhaps one of the most striking cranial anatomy feature of Suminia is its similarity in masticatory architecture with dicynodonts, indicating that the sliding jaw articulation may have originated before dicynodonts.
-Suminia dentition have significant implications on its feeding ecology which is discussed below.
+Suminia cranial anatomy can also be defined by their raised pineal foramen (in comparison with other taxa with the pineal foramen flush with the skull) and premaxilla contact with palatine, which are all features shared by its infraorder, Venyukovioidea.
+Perhaps one of the most striking cranial anatomy features of Suminia is its similarity in masticatory architecture with dicynodonts, indicating that the sliding jaw articulation may have originated before dicynodonts.
+Suminia dentition has significant implications on its feeding ecology, which is discussed below.